Zuleyka Silver

-Zuleyka Silver (born August 2, 1991) is a Mexican-American actress, fashion model, and the seventh runner-up of the seventh season of Univision's Nuestra Belleza Latina.
+Zuleyka Silver (born August 2, 1991) is a Mexican actress and former fashion model.
+She was the seventh runner-up on Univision's Nuestra Belleza Latina 2013.
+Her film and television work started in 2010, primarily in the United States.

 Early life

 Silver was born in Tijuana, Baja California, Mexico.

 Career

-Commencing her acting career by debuting in the television film The Strip (2010), Silver has frequently appeared in episodes of popular television series such as 90210, Big Time Rush, Touch, CSI: Crime Scene Investigation, and The Bold and the Beautiful.
+Commencing her acting career by in the American television film The Strip (2010), Silver has appeared in single episodes of American television series, such as 90210, Big Time Rush, Touch, CSI: Crime Scene Investigation, and The Bold and the Beautiful.

-In 2009, she auditioned for Model Latinas third season, where she finished as the second runner-up.
-In 2013, she auditioned for Nuestra Belleza Latina 2013, representing her home country Mexico, where she portrayed acclaimed Mexican actress María Félix in a photo shoot, and had the opportunity to portray María José Tenorio, a character from Jenni Rivera's acting debut film Filly Brown.

-She portrayed Anna in the Canadian horror thriller film Girl House, in which she co-starred with Ali Cobrin, Slaine, Nicole Arianna Fox, Wesley MacInnes and Camren Bicondova.
-She also played the role of Daniela Welker in the TV series The Mentalist.
+She portrayed Anna in the Canadian horror thriller film Girl House.
+She also played the role of Daniela Welker in a three-episode arc on the TV series The Mentalist.

 In 2016, she appeared in one episode of the American TV series Code Black playing the role of Kamilla.
 In 2016, she appeared in one episode of the American TV series Hawaii Five-0 playing the role of Isabel.
 In 2017, she appeared in the episode "Potato Salad, a Broomstick, and Dad’s Whiskey" of the American TV series Young Sheldon playing the role of Selena.